-Failure to successfully complete the provisions of the AIP may result in filing a complaint with juvenile court.
+Failure to successfully complete the provisions of the AIP may result in filing a complaint with juvenile court, denial of awarded credit, or denial of participation in commencement ceremony.

 FAIR DAYS / ATHLETICS / SCHOOL DAYS

 Any school related activity which includes, but not limited to FFA, Athletic Activities, Academic Activities, Fair Days, etc. will not be counted towards the HB 410 requirements provided proper notification has been made to the school office.